What is the Ceremonial Law?

 The ceremonial law was for Israel alone as the Gospel did not go to the Gentiles for 3.5 years after Jesus died on the cross.
 The perfect sacrifice of Jesus ended this whole sacrificial system once and for all, thankfully giving us no requirement to obey this law of bondage which pointed forward to the true sacrifice that saves us from our sins, which is transgression of the moral law, the Ten Commandments.
 When we sin now, we genuinely repent, confess our sin and through God’s grace and faith in the sacrifice of Christ, we are forgiven.

 The main Passages of confusion

 Many people believe that Colossians 2:16, Galatians 4:10 and Romans 14:5 are referring to the Seventh day Sabbath and even some believe they refer to the Ten Commandments and not the sacrificial law.
 So what is the real truth?
 Since there is so much confusion in this area, these passages will be our main focus.

 The Ceremonial law Holy days and feasts

 Before considering Colossians 2:16, Galatians 4:10 and Romans 14:5, getting some insight into the various feasts, holy days and sacrificial sabbaths will give us a much better understanding of this law and why Paul referred to it as bondage.
 Leviticus chapter 23 is the easiest and shortest way of covering these feasts and sabbaths so we will start there and then move onto Colossians 2:16 and the other passages.

 To fully understand the purpose of the ceremonial or sacrificial law, one must really understand the principle of type and antitype.
 The sequence of days observed for the feasts as shown in scripture is the “type.”
 This sequence of days is symbolic of what was to come in the future and for its fulfilment which is the “antitype.”
-The type and antitype WILL and MUST therefore always match precisely.
+The type and antitype will therefore always match precisely.

 Leviticus 23:3 Six days shall work be done: but the seventh day is the sabbath of rest, an holy convocation; you shall do no work therein: it is the SABBATH of the LORD in all your dwellings.